A Compositional Framework for Passive Linear Networks: Decorated cospans

-A \define{map of cospans} is a morphism $h\maps C \to C'$ in $\mc C$ between the apices of two cospans $X \stackrel{f}{\longrightarrow} C \stackrel{g}{\longleftarrow} Y$ and $X \stackrel{f'}{\longrightarrow} C' \stackrel{g'}{\longleftarrow} Y$ with the same feet, such that
+A \define{map of cospans} is a morphism $h\maps S \to S'$ in $\C$ between the apices of two cospans $X \stackrel{f}{\longrightarrow} S \stackrel{g}{\longleftarrow} Y$ and $X \stackrel{f'}{\longrightarrow} S' \stackrel{g'}{\longleftarrow} Y$ with the same feet, such that

 commutes.
-Given a category $\mc C$ with pushouts, we may thus define a category \define{$\mathrm{Cospan}(\mc C)$} with objects the objects of $\mc C$ and morphisms isomorphism classes of cospans.
-We will often abuse our terminology and refer to cospans themselves as morphisms in some cospan category $\mathrm{Cospan}(\mc C)$; we of course refer instead to the isomorphism class of the said cospan.
-Note that there always exists an embedding
+Given a category $\C$ with pushouts, we may define a category $\Cospan(\C)$ with objects of $\C$ as objects and isomorphism classes of cospans in $\C$ as morphisms.
+We will often abuse our terminology and refer to a cospans itself as a morphisms in some category $\Cospan(\C)$; we of course refer instead to the isomorphism class of the said cospan.
+Note that there is a functor